samisalreadytaken/vs_library/README.md

 ```

 #### Use on dedicated servers
-The player_connect event is fired only once when a player connects to the server.
-For this reason, it is not possible to get the Steam name and SteamIDs of human players that were connected to the server prior to a map change.
+It is not possible to get the Steam name and SteamIDs of human players that were connected to a server prior to a map change because the player_connect event is fired only once when a player connects to the server.
 This data will only be available for players that connect to the server while your map is running.

+This issue is fixed in listen servers.

 ## Changelog
 See [CHANGELOG.txt](CHANGELOG.txt)